valinet/valinet.github.io/_posts/2021-01-14-Get-better-NTFS-support-on-Raspberry-Pi.markdown

 excerpt: "We all know how Raspberry Pi is such a great little device.
 Numerous use cases have been found for it, including being used as a file server.
 Personally, the one I have at home, besides doing some other tasks, also takes care of exposing a USB SSD using Samba on the network, where my Windows PC regularly saves backups using File History.
 A new NTFS driver is about to be upstreamed that provides very good performance, so today, we are attempting to install it on the slightly older kernel the Pi4 ships with."
 ---

+Update (May 3rd, 2021): I have updated this post with a newer installation script that patches the latest version of the driver available on the mailing list (v26) to work with the 5.4 kernel on Raspberry Pi.

 We all know how Raspberry Pi is such a great little device.
 Numerous use cases have been found for it, including being used as a file server.
 Personally, the one I have at home, besides doing some other tasks, also takes care of exposing a USB SSD using [Samba](https://www.samba.org/) on the network, where my Windows PC regularly saves backups using [File History](https://support.microsoft.com/en-us/windows/file-history-in-windows-5de0e203-ebae-05ab-db85-d5aa0a199255).

 One of the problems for such a setup is what file system to choose for the external hard drive where you store the backups.
 Since I use Windows on some computers, it's been proven on a number occasions that it is very convenient that, in case of an emergency, one can simply plug the drive in a Windows machine and explore its contents freely using File Explorer.
 For this to work, the drive's file system has to be supported in Windows in one form or another.